-with $\zeta_{H}\left(0\right)=\frac{1}{2}$.
+with $\zeta_{H}\left(0\right)=-\frac{1}{2}$.
 Now, using the explicit expression of $A$ in Eq. (\ref{eq:35}), the partition function in NCPS is

 According to Eq. (\ref{eq:41}), the partition function depends on the NC parameters.
 Alternatively, the partition function can be evaluated using the Euler--Maclaurin approximation, as shown in Annex \ref{A}.
-Moreover, the deformed graphene system partition function can be easily extended to an $N$-particle system without internal interactions through
+Moreover, the deformed graphene system partition function can be easily extended a system of $N$ distinguishable particle without internal interactions through

 Thermal quantities in Eq. (\ref{eq:33}) can be reformulated in terms $\tau$ as follows:

 with